craigchristenson/2checkout_rails_example/README.md

 to their order success page.
 If the MD5 hash returned from 2Checkout does not match, we set the cart status to `failed` and display an error to the buyer.

-Lets go ahead and create a route for this method.
+Lets go ahead and create a route for this method under **/config/routes.rb**.

-ruby config/routes.rb

 `
 ExampleStore::Application.routes.draw do